doitintl/help/gitbook/cmp/google-cloud/connect-google-cloud-service-account.md

 {% hint style="info" %}
 Before executing the `gcloud` commands, ensure that:

+* You have selected an appropriate Google Cloud project to create your service account.

+  * The project must be connected to a [Google Cloud Billing account](https://cloud.google.com/billing/docs/concepts#billing_account).

-* You have selected an appropriate project to create your service account.
-The project should be one that you are planning to keep long-term and that will only be accessible by only trusted people.
+  * The project should be one that you are planning to keep long-term and that will only be accessible by only trusted people.

 * Your Google Cloud user account has the [Organization Role Administrator role](https://cloud.google.com/iam/docs/understanding-custom-roles#organization_role_administrator_role) or, alternatively, the [Role Administrator role](https://cloud.google.com/iam/docs/understanding-custom-roles#role_administrator_role) for the project you have selected.
 {% endhint %}